rackerlabs/technical-blog/_posts/2015-06-09-goodbye-xml.md

 categories:
   - OpenStack
   - Cloud Servers
-  - Public Cloud
+bio: >-
-bio: "Brian Rosmaita is a software developer on the Rackspace team that works on Cloud Servers and Cloud Images (that's Nova and Glance in OpenStack language).
+  Brian Rosmaita is a software developer on the Rackspace team that works on Cloud Servers and Cloud Images (that's Nova and Glance in OpenStack language).
 Upstream at OpenStack, he's a driver for the Glance and Searchlight teams.
 You can find him on Freenode as rosmaita.
-Use @br14nr if you want to tweet at him."
+Use @br14nr if you want to tweet at him.
 ---
 As a developer working in the cloud, you're probably aware that OpenStack (and the cloud industry in general) have moved away from supporting XML APIs.